 Whether the partial denture is tooth supported or has one or more distal extension bases, the recording and verification of occlusal relationships and tooth arrangement are important steps in the construction of a partial denture.
-For the tooth-supported partial denture, ridge form is of less significance than it is for the tooth- and tissue-supported prosthesis because the ridge is not called on to support the prosthesis.
+For the tooth-supported partial denture, ridge form is of less significance than it is for the tooth- and tissue-supported prosthesis, because the ridge is not called on to support the prosthesis.
 For the distal extension base, however, jaw relation records should be made only after the best possible support is obtained for the denture base.
-This necessitates the making of a base or bases that will provide the same support as the finished denture.
+This necessitates the making of a base or bases that provide the same support as the finished denture.
 Therefore the final jaw relations should not be recorded until after the denture framework has been returned to the dentist, the fit of the framework to the abutment teeth and opposing occlusion has been verified and corrected, and a corrected impression has been made.
-Then a new resin base or a corrected base must be used to record jaw relations.